loading

 • Describe key manifestations and complications associated with decompensated cirrhosis

-• Discuss the incidence of hepatocellular carcinoma in persons with chronic HCV
+• Discuss the incidence of hepatocellular carcinoma (HCC) in persons with chronic HCV

-• Describe the rationale for hepatocellular carcinoma surveillance in persons with chronic HCV infection
+• Explain the rationale for HCC surveillance in persons with chronic HCV infection

-• Summarize the American Association for the Study of Liver Diseases (AASLD) recommendations for surveillance for hepatocellular carcinoma
+• Summarize the American Association for the Study of Liver Diseases (AASLD) recommendations for HCC surveillance indications

 • Identify the most common clinical syndromes associated with HCV-related cryoglobulinemia